Type of Degree

 Program Overview

-If you love science and medicine and have an investigative mind, then Medical Laboratory Science is the major for you.
+If you're passionate about science and medicine and have an investigative mind, Biomedical and Clinical Sciences could be the perfect major for you.

-The mission of the University of Vermont’s Medical Laboratory Science program is to educate, train and graduate professionally competent and ethical individuals committed to lifelong learning, and who are prepared to meet current and future workplace challenges in medical laboratory science.
+The mission of the University of Vermont’s Biomedical and Clinical Sciences program is to educate, train and graduate professionally competent and ethical individuals committed to lifelong learning, and who are prepared to meet current and future workplace challenges in biomedical and clinical sciences.

 Pipettes on a laboratory bench